privacybydesign/pbdf-website/pages/en/irma-explanation.md

 ### <a name="how"></a>3.
 How do I obtain and use attributes?

-In the IRMA identity platform your personal attributes are securely stored in the IRMA app on your own phone (or tablet) --- and nowhere else.
+In the Yivi identity platform your personal attributes are securely stored in the Yivi app on your own phone (or tablet) --- and nowhere else.
 The app is protected via your own PIN code.
-This personal PIN ensures that no-one else can use your attributes in your IRMA app, and thus steal your identity.
+This personal PIN ensures that no-one else can use your attributes in your Yivi app, and thus steal your identity.
 Of course, it is important that, in addition, your phone has its own login pattern or code.
-But on top of that, the IRMA app has its own PIN, just like various apps from mobile banking have their own PIN.
+But on top of that, the Yivi app has its own PIN, just like various apps from mobile banking have their own PIN.

-Attributes that hold for you can be downloaded to your IRMA app on your phone.
+Attributes that hold for you can be downloaded to your Yivi app on your phone.
 Typically this is done via the [web](/issuance), but it is also possible to do this in a face-to-face scenario at a counter.
 An organization that provides attributes is called an *attribute issuer*,